aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_tuning/index.md

 *Rows_sent*: The number of rows sent to the client.
 *Rows_examined*: The number of rows examined by the server layer (not counting any processing internal to storage engines).

-To learn more about slow queries, please check the [official doc!](https://dev.mysql.com/doc/refman/5.7/en/slow-query-log.html). **
+To learn more about slow queries, please check the [official doc](https://dev.mysql.com/doc/refman/5.7/en/slow-query-log.html). **

-You can download the logs via *console* or *CLI* using [download-db-log-file-portion!](https://docs.aws.amazon.com/cli/latest/reference/rds/download-db-log-file-portion.html).
+You can download the logs via *console* or *CLI* using [download-db-log-file-portion](https://docs.aws.amazon.com/cli/latest/reference/rds/download-db-log-file-portion.html).
 For now, let’s call this log as *slow_query_log1*.

 *Note:* Log gets rotated hourly so please ensure the logs are downloaded for the workload period.

-_*Leveraging CloudWatch logs and Log insights to view and analyze slow queries*_
+#### Leveraging CloudWatch logs and Log insights to view and analyze slow queries

 Slow logs are great for troubleshooting but viewing/downloading individual logs could be time consuming.
 Also the logs could get rotated(if log_output= FILE) periodically.
 In addition to viewing and downloading DB instance logs from the console, you can *publish* logs to Amazon CloudWatch Logs .
 With CloudWatch Logs, you can perform real-time analysis of the log data, store and retain the data in highly durable storage, and manage the data with the CloudWatch Logs Agent.